This post may contain affiliate links. Please read our disclosure policy.

 - Vanilla Extract: Vanilla Extract adds a beautiful flavor itself but it also boosts the flavor of other ingredients around it, like chocolate and brown sugar.

 - All-purpose flour: All-purpose flour has just the right amount of gluten to make a dense, tender pound cake.
-Care must be taken to not overmix your batter while adding the wet and dry ingredients.

 See the recipe card for full information on ingredients and quantities.

-- Cocoa Powder: You could substitute standard cocoa powder for Dutch processed cocoa powder in this recipe.
+- Cocoa Powder: You could substitute standard unsweetened cocoa powder for Dutch processed cocoa powder in this recipe.
 The flavor will be slightly more acidic and the color will be lighter with a reddish tint.

 - Cake Flour: You could certainly substitute cake flour for all-purpose flour, but the resulting texture will be ever so slightly lighter.
 Be sure to sift it!